 Enclosure

-Sealed enclosures are airtight and result in tight, accurate bass, while vented enclosures have a vent or port, allowing air to move in and out of the cabinet, resulting in more efficient output and louder bass.
+Sealed enclosures are airtight and produce tight, accurate bass, while vented enclosures have a port or vent that allows air to move in and out of the cabinet, resulting in more efficient output and louder bass.

 Cabinet

-The cabinet is the outer shell or frame that houses the other components of the subwoofer, providing support and structure.
-Cabinets are typically made from materials like medium-density fiberboard (MDF), plywood, or even plastic.
+The cabinet is the outer shell or frame of the subwoofer that provides support and structure to the other components.
+It is typically made of materials such as medium-density fiberboard (MDF), plywood, or plastic.

 MDF and plywood provide a balance between weight, strength, and affordability, while more premium cabinets may use plastic or aluminum for a more lightweight and visually appealing design.